 The buggy slammed into a fence surrounding the yard with the Black Thunder.
 The entire chassis shuddered violently.
 It bounced hard on the thick tires.

 Brook twisted the steering wheel hard to the side.
 Her feet slammed against the pedals in a rapid-fire beat of her heels against the metal.

 The pressure of their speed shifted and drove Linsan against the car door.
 She let out a cry of surprise as she slammed one hand against the frame and the other to the violin.
 The sound faded.

-The buggy twisted to the side, then began to scream as it slid sideways toward the front of the Black Thunder.
+The buggy twisted to the side, then the engine began to scream as they slid sideways toward the front of the Black Thunder.

 Just as the two cars met, a powerful boom exploded from the back of the Black Thunder.

 Linsan's scream faded underneath the burst of noise that assaulted her.
 It felt like someone had punched her in the throat, chest, and stomach at the same time.